 In Kolanek, the defendant was charged the day after his marijuana was seized.
-Id., slip op at 1.
-It appears that the seizure and the arrest were simultaneous; indeed, the Kolanek Court gave no indication that it was considering a situation where the crime and arrest were not coterminous.
+Id. at 229.
+It appears that the seizure and the arrest were simultaneous; indeed, the Kolanek Court gave no indication that it was considering a situation in which the crime and arrest were not contemporaneous.
 Accordingly, we cannot place substantial emphasis on the Kolanek Court's use of the term "arrest" in describing its holding.
-Moreover, the Kolanek Court stated: "[I]t is reasonable to assume that the affirmative defense created in § 8 was intended to protect those who actually had a medical basis for marijuana use recognized by a physician prior to said use and was not intended to afford defendants an after-the-fact exemption for otherwise illegal activities."
-Id., slip op at 7 (emphasis added).
+Moreover, the Kolanek Court stated: "[I]t is reasonable to assume that the affirmative defense created in § 8 was intended to protect those who actually had a medical basis for marijuana use recognized by a physician before the use began and was not intended to afford defendants an after-the-fact exemption for otherwise illegal activities."
+Id. at 238. (emphasis added).
 The Court, in making this statement, was clearly focusing on a defendant's purportedly illegal conduct, not on the defendant's arrest.
 We note that statutes should be construed so as to avoid absurd results.
-McAuley v General Motors Corp, 457 Mich 513, 518; 578 NW2d 282 (1998), abrogated in part on other grounds by Rafferty v Markowitz, 461 Mich 265, 272 n 6; 602 NW2d 367 (1999).
-It would qualify as absurd if it were possible to assert the § 8 affirmative defense by obtaining a physician's statement after the crime has been committed but before an arrest has been made.2 The law would provide less incentive to obtain a qualifying physician's statement if it were construed the way defendant argues.
+McAuley v Gen Motors Corp, 457 Mich 513, 518; 578 NW2d 282 (1998), abrogated in part on other grounds by Rafferty v Markovitz, 461 Mich 265, 273 n 6; 602 NW2d 367 (1999).
+It would be absurd if it were possible to assert the § 8 affirmative defense by obtaining a physician's statement after the crime had been committed but before an arrest has been made.3 The law would provide less incentive to obtain a qualifying physician's statement if it were construed in the manner defendant suggests.
 This interpretation would also place too much emphasis on the police decision to arrest a suspect rather than the illegal conduct undertaken by that suspect.

-1 Defendant's compliance with MCL 333.26428(a)(2) and (3) are not at issue here.
+2 Defendant's compliance with MCL 333.26428(a)(2) and (3) are not at issue here.

-The Oregon Court of Appeals, interpreting that state's affirmative defense contained in ORS 475.319(1), agrees.
-That court stated: "[W]e conclude that, in order for defendant to have availed himself of the 'medical marijuana' affirmative defense in ORS 475.319(1), his attending physician's advice regarding the use of medical marijuana had to occur before the incident for which he was arrested" Oregon v Root, 202 Or App 491, 497; 123 P3d 281 (2005) (emphasis added).
-We note that Kolanek relied on Root.
-See Kolanek, supra, slip op at 6-7.
+The Oregon Court of Appeals, interpreting that state's affirmative defense contained in Or Rev Stat 475.319(1), agrees.
+That court stated: "[W]e conclude that, in order for defendant to have availed himself of the 'medical marijuana' affirmative defense in [Or Rev Stat] 475.319(1), his attending physician's advice regarding the use of medical marijuana had to occur before the incident for which he was arrested."
+Oregon v Root, 202 Or App 491, 497; 123 P3d 281, 284 (2005) (emphasis added).
+We note that Kolanek also relied on Root.
+See Kolanek, 291 Mich App at 238.

-In light of the above considerations, we hold that, for a § 8 affirmative defense to apply, the physician's statement must occur before the purportedly illegal conduct.
+In light of these considerations, we hold that for a § 8 affirmative defense to apply, the physician's statement must occur before the purportedly illegal conduct.